Today's Mortgage Rates - 03/27/2023

 Personalize the results below to get your best mortgage rate

-Freddie Mac reported today that the average offered interest rate for a conforming 30-year fixed-rate mortgage declined by another 18 basis points (0.18%) to 6.42%, but the yields that underpin mortgage rates are bouncing up and down in wide swings of late.
+Freddie Mac reported today that the average offered interest rate for a conforming 30-year fixed-rate mortgage (FRM) stepped two basis points lower (0.02%), easing to 6.81%.
+A somewhat larger decline was expected, but the yields that influence long-term rates have whipsawed lately.

 Each week in HSH's MarketTrends newsletter, we track and discuss economic conditions that affect mortgage rates and their impact on housing markets and consumers.
 Read the most recent edition of MarketTrends or subscribe for email delivery.